xphoenixx32/Prompt-Template/README.md

 ---

-This project provides a modern, user-friendly interface for generating structured AI prompts.
-Users can flexibly add multiple actions, preview, copy, and download the generated prompt in real time.
-Suitable for prompt engineering, workflow design, and AI agent task definition.
+This project is ideal for prompt engineering, workflow design, and defining AI agent tasks.
+Easily generate, preview, and export structured prompts with multiple actions and multilingual support.